-The CWC conditionally determined the Project could receive up to \$816 million of Proposition 1 funds for its flood control, ecosystem improvement, and recreation public benefits, if it completes its statutory obligations.
+The Project was conditionally awarded Proposition 1 funding by the CWC to provide public benefits for flood damage reduction, recreation, and ecosystem benefits.
 Alternatives 1, 2, and 3 include providing these benefits by entering into a contract with DWR for the flood damage reduction and recreation benefits, a contract with CDFW for the ecosystem benefits, and a contract with the CWC for final funding award.